meteor/meteor/content/routing.md

 (The `{% raw %}{{#each}}{% endraw %}}` is an animation technique for [page to page transitions](ui-ux.html#animating-page-changes)).

-It's the `listShow` template (a reusuable component) that actually handles the job of rendering the content of the page.
+It's the `listShow` component (a reusuable component) that actually handles the job of rendering the content of the page.
 As the page component is passing the arguments into the reusuable component, it is able to be quite mechanical and the concerns of talking to the router and rendering the page have been separated.

 <h3 id="route-rendering-logic">Route related rendering logic</h3>

-There are examples of rendering logic that seems very related to the route, for which it can be difficult to know where to implement.
+There are types of rendering logic that appear related to the route for which but which also seem related to user interface rendering.
 A classic example is authorization; for instance, you may want to render a login form for some subset of your pages if the user is not yet logged in.

-It's best to keep all logic around what to render in the component hierarchy (i.e. the tree of rendered templates).
-So this authorization should happen inside a template.
+It's best to keep all logic around what to render in the component hierarchy (i.e. the tree of rendered components).
+So this authorization should happen inside a component.
 Suppose we wanted to add this to the `listShowPage` we were looking at above.
 We could do something like:

 ```html
 <template name="listsShowPage">